PRECLINICAL Cro services in

-Gubra is industry-leading in translational models of non-alcoholic steatohepatitis (NASH*) and NASH-driven hepatocellular carcinoma (NASH-HCC).
+Gubra is industry-leading in translational models of metabolic dysfunction-associated steatohepatitis (MASH) and MASH-driven hepatocellular carcinoma (MASH-HCC).
 Our automated AI-based histology pipeline enables effective, accurate and objective analysis of drug effects on pivotal clinical endpoints.

 - Clinically translatable models

-- GAN DIO-NASH (GAN DIO-MASH) mouse ranked #1 by LITMUS consortium
+- GAN DIO-MASH mouse ranked #1 by LITMUS consortium

 - Biopsy-enabled stratification of baseline disease